zaini/yals/README.md

-# qasir - link shortener w/ custom URLs
+# yals - yet another link shortener (w/ custom URLs)

 A link shortener that allows you to set custom URLs, expiration dates and manage them from your account.